mesosphere/mindthegap/README.md

   [--to-registry-insecure-skip-tls-verify]
 ```

-All images in the image bundle tar file will be pushed to the target docker registry.
+All images in the image bundle tar file will be pushed to the target OCI registry.

 #### Serving an image bundle

+***This command is deprecated - see [Serving a bundle](#serving-a-bundle-supports-both-image-or-helm-chart)***

 ```shell
 mindthegap serve image-bundle --image-bundle <path/to/images.tar> \